-- Some loaders have an axle with a centre pin (oscillating axle), others do not. - If the loader does not have an oscillating axle there will be four points of contact. - The bottom centre of the four wheels is where we determine true contact to be made with the ground.
+- Unlike other loaders that have an axle with a centre pin, there are many styles of equipment that do not have oscillating axles. - Examples include skid steer loaders. - The bottom centre of the four wheels is where we determine true contact to be made with the ground.
 These four points of contact connect to create the shape of a rectangle.